honeycombio/honeycomb-opentelemetry-python/README.md

 This is Honeycomb's Distribution of OpenTelemetry for python.
 It makes getting started with OpenTelemetry and Honeycomb easier!

+## Requirements

+* Python 3.7 or higher

 ## Getting Started

 Honeycomb's Distribution of OpenTelemetry for python allows you to streamline configuration and to instrument as quickly and easily as possible.

 - [Documentation](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/)
 - [Examples](/examples/)
+- See [DEVELOPING.md](/DEVELOPING.md) for additional instructions for building and testing this project in development.

 ## Why would I want to use this?